-Adding to the rising start-up and SME trend in Nepal in the recent times, here comes another statement highlighting the role of small and medium-scale entrepreneurs in strengthening the overall economy.
+Adding to the rising start-up and SME trend in Nepal in recent times, here comes another statement highlighting the role of small and medium-scale entrepreneurs in strengthening the overall economy.

 Speaking at the 15th anniversary of the Federation of Small and Medium Enterprises of Nepal, former Prime Minister and Nepal Communist Party (CPN) Chairman Pushpa Kamal Dahal said small and medium-scale entrepreneurs form the base for Nepal’s economic development.

 They are also key to promoting large-scale entrepreneurs, added Dahal.

 Highlighting the need for getting benefited from the development of neighboring nations, he called on the federation and all the related stakeholders to join the government in its mission for the nation’s progress.

 The federation is moving ahead with the slogan of ‘one home: one entrepreneurship’, said the Federation Chair Babu Kaji Maharjan.

-In line with the ongoing support, let’s hope that more domestic push driven by large, medium and small-scale industries, entrepreneurs and SMEs, along with timely foreign investment and global support, supported by efficient governmental policies will create more business opportunities for the country contributing to the overall economy and country’s employment sector!
+In line with the ongoing support, let’s hope that more domestic push is driven by large, medium and small-scale industries, entrepreneurs and SMEs, along with timely foreign investment and global support, supported by efficient governmental policies will create more business opportunities for the country contributing to the overall economy and country’s employment sector!